TrueSparrowSystems/slackmin/README.md

 - Create a slack app.
 Visit https://api.slack.com/apps.
 - Configure request URL for interactive components.
 Click [here](https://api.slack.com/interactivity/handling) for details.
 - Configure slash commands.
 For more details [click here](https://api.slack.com/interactivity/slash-commands).
 - Add scopes chat:write and chat:write:public to the bot token scopes.
+Know more about [Slack Scopes](https://api.slack.com/scopes).
-Then install the app.
-Refer [Slack Scopes](https://api.slack.com/scopes) for details.
+- Then install the app.

 Keep a note of your slack App ID, slack Signing Secret and slack_bot_user_oauth_token.
 It will be required in further steps.